-Dr. Ken Ishii is currently Professor of the Laboratory of Vaccine Science at the Immunology Frontier Research Center (IFReC), Osaka University in Japan.
+Dr. Ken Ishii is currently Professor at Institute of Medical Science, University of Tokyo as well as Professor of the Laboratory of Vaccine Science at the Immunology Frontier Research Center (IFReC), Osaka University in Japan.
 Until 2018, he was Director of Center for Vaccine and Adjuvant Research at National Institute of Biomedical Innovation, Health and Nutrition.
 Prof. Ishii obtained M.D. and a Ph.D. from the School of Medicine, Yokohama City University, Kanagawa, Japan.
 He is further qualified with his years of experience in vaccine research supported by numerous books and over 190 periodical publications over 20,000 citations since 1998 including 7 years as a IND reviewer at US Food and Drug Administration (FDA), two years as Managing Director at Japan Agency for Medical Research and Development (AMED), and over 20 years as an immunologist and vaccinologist.

 Dr. Gerd Michel is Chief Scientific Officer at Vela Diagnostics, where he has also been Vice President of R&D and Chief Technology Officer.
 Previously, he was Senior Technology Officer at the Foundation for Innovative New Diagnostics and spent more than 18 years Abbott Labs, most recently as Director of Medical and Scientific Development for Europe, Middle East & Africa.
 He has held advisory posts at WHO, OECD, the German National Blood Advisory Board, and the Wellcome Trust.
 He obtained his PhD from the University of Heidelberg and has received numerous industry and academic awards.